sanika-n/Games/Sinan_Anoushka/readme.md

 Game over detection: Ends when the snake collides with itself.

+Reset Button: Button to reset the game once it gets over.

 ## 🛠️ Technologies Used
 Qt Framework (for GUI and event handling)